Bedoalfaifi/parkPro/README.md

   <p>We may update this policy from time to time.
 We will notify you of significant changes through the app or other means.</p>

   <h2>7.
 Contact Us</h2>
-  <p>If you have any questions or concerns about this Privacy Policy, please contact us at [Your Contact Email].</p>
+  <p>If you have any questions or concerns about this Privacy Policy, please contact us at bedo.dev2018@gmail.com.</p>

 </body>
 </html>